robotics-upo/hunav_sim/hunav_evaluator/README.md

 &ensp;&ensp;&ensp;&ensp;&ensp;&ensp; where $x_r^i$ is the robot pose in the time step $i$ of the trajectory, $x_{cp}^i$ is the pose of the closest person to the robot at time step $i$. $\gamma_{r}$ is the radius of the robot and $\gamma_{cp}$ is the radius of the closest person.
 Then, we check the relative orientations between the agent and the robot and their velocities to determine who is running into the other.

+Metrics from the SocNavBench [3]:

+- *average robot linear speed*. robot linear velocity ($m/s$) on average considering that the robot is not moving backwards.

+- *average robot angular speed*. robot angular velocity ($rad/s$) on average considering the absolute values of angular velocity.

+- *average acceleration*. robot linear acceleration $(m/s^2)$ on average considering the absolute values of acceleration and decceleration.

+- *average overacceleration or jerk* $(m/s^3)$ considering the absolute values of linear acceleration and decceleration.

+Metrics from [7]:

+- *average pedestrians velocity*.
+Linear velocity $(m/s)$ of all pedestrian on average.

-Metrics based on Social Force Model [7,8,9].
+Metrics based on Social Force Model [8,9,10].
 The mathematical equations of the computation of the forces can be consulted [here](https://github.com/robotics-upo/lightsfm):

 - *Social Force on Agents*.
 Summatory of the modulus of the social force provoked by the robot in the agents